zihanKuang/exoscale-academy/content/learning-paths/98e16360-a366-4b78-8e0a-031da07fdacb/advanced-course/advanced/_index.md

 ---
 title: "Advanced"
-description: "This Course is where you learn some Advanced concept""
+description: "This Course is where you learn some Advanced concept"
 weight: 4
 ---